Jonirulah/esx_housing/README.md

 - Players can give keys to other players allowing them to access his house in case he's not online, invites are working as well also owners have the option to reset the keys, sell the house in their [F5 Menu].
 - Adminstration has a house creating menu.
 - Houses can get removed automatically when they are unused for more time than allowed on the config.

+[THINGS YOU SHOULD KNOW]
+- You should add some crosschecks on triggers, players with cheats should be able to get to your house using the right trigger, so you should check if the one triggering the event is the owner or someone with keys.
+- No logging is provided, you should add yours wherever you want to get things logged.